nanvr/NaNVR/wiki/Building-From-Source.md

 * **Arch**

-  Note: At time of writing Arch gcc is too new to be compatible with nvcc.
+  Note: At time of writing Arch gcc is too new to be compatible with NVIDIA's nvcc.
 This means there is no neat way to compile an nvidia compatible build.
-Recommended workarounds are to build in some kind of containerised environment.
-This has been done successfully with both nixos and flatpak - but are not documented yet.
+For now, you can set this environment variable for build:
+  `export NVCC_APPEND_FLAGS+='-std=c++14'`

   ```bash
   sudo pacman -S clang curl nasm pkgconf yasm vulkan-headers libva-mesa-driver unzip ffmpeg libpipewire
   ```

-* **Gentoo**
+* **Gentoo** (fixme: outdated, ffmpeg shouldn't be required anymore)

   * `media-video/ffmpeg >= 4.4 [encode libdrm vulkan vaapi]`
   * `sys-libs/libunwind`